an15ms157/condor_tutorial/README.md

 ## Getting started: How to submit jobs

-Choosing a “Universe” for your job
+› Choosing a “Universe” for your job: Standard, Grid, Vanilla

-› Make your job “batch-ready”
+› Make your job “batch-ready” : non-interactive with organised data

-› Creating a submit description file
+› Creating a submit description file: A plain ASCII text file -> condor_example

 › Run condor_submit on your submit description file